EthanHolleman/site_dev/content/_index.md

 Short blog-like entries on various topics I am interested in.
 Currently the most work in progress part of the site.

+# Note

+This site is currently under construction.